 Tilling is a hugely important process in land preparation and a significant factor in achieving healthy soil, blooming plants, and a bountiful harvest.
 And in tandem with what has been happening in other farming machinery, some of the recent interventions, such as the pull behind tiller for ATVs, have dramatically simplified the entire procedure and done a better job.
-More so for medium and large-scale farms where the good old manual methods such as hand tools (dibbles, hoes, shovels, etc.) have not only proven costly in terms of time but also less intensive.
-Properly ploughed soil encourages newly planted seeds to sprout faster through the surface and to continue growing rapidly through the seasons.
+More so for medium and large-scale farms where the suitable old manual methods such as hand tools (dibbles, hoes, shovels, etc.) have proven costly in terms of time and less intensive.
+Properly plowed soil encourages newly planted seeds to sprout faster through the surface and multiply through the seasons.

-Tilling is the mechanical agitation of soil and involves activities such as digging, overturning, and stirring.
+Tilling is the mechanical agitation of soil and involves digging, overturning, and stirring.
 These activities help the ground and, ultimately your plants in several ways:

 - Soil naturally becomes dense and compact.
 Tilling loosens it making it planting easier.